Special Weather Statement issued for Tohono O'odham Nation including Sells by NWS - NewsBreak

 Special Weather Statement issued for Tohono O'odham Nation including Sells by NWS

-Effective: 2021-08-06 01:47:00 PDT Expires: 2021-08-06 17:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Tohono O'odham Nation including Sells A strong thunderstorm will impact portions of north central Pima County through 530 PM MST At 458 PM MST, Doppler radar was tracking a strong thunderstorm 12 miles southeast of Santa Rosa, or 16 miles north of Sells, moving west at 5 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2021-08-06 01:47:00 PDT Expires: 2021-08-06 17:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Tohono O'odham Nation including Sells A strong thunderstorm will impact portions of south central Pima County through 545 PM MST At 502 PM MST, Doppler radar was tracking a strong thunderstorm 17 miles west of San Miguel, or 21 miles southwest of Sells, moving west at 65 mph.
+HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Ak Chin, No:ligk, Cababi, Comobabi, San Luis - Sells District and Rincon.
-This includes Route 86 between mile markers 92 and 104.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Topawa, Vamori, Cowlic, South Komelik and Itak.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0